Manuscript Feedback & Career Consulting Services for Writers

 Critique Services & Career Strategies for Writers

 I will read your manuscript and provide you a written report on my view of what’s working particularly well and any suggestions I have for improvement.
 My comments will cover characterization, plot, structure, pacing, and language.
-I also do a lot of marking on the manuscript to show examples of what I’m commenting on.
+I also write a lot of notes on the manuscript to show examples of what I describe in the summary.
 Included in the price is an email exchange for any questions you have about the critique.
 Any additional time is billed at the consultation rate below.

 Critique Fee Schedule